darikoneil/Behavioral-Assays-for-Head-Fixed-Rodents/README.md

 1. Enter relevant behavioral parameters for the desired behavior in the LickBehaviorConfigurations.py file.
 > Note that the attributes do not have setters and cannot be modified once initialized.
 This is for your own safety.
 I have not gotten to implementing a single-use setter function; change configuration directly in respective classes.
 Furthermore, mouse IDs must always be unique; the classes do not have the privelege to overwrite files.
 This is again for your own safety.

-2. Execute the respective behavioral script in the termnal of your anaconda environment.
+2. Execute the respective behavioral script in the terminal of your anaconda environment.

 ```
 python RespectiveBehavioralScript.pyw